Distributed Conditional Cooperation Model Predictive Control of Interconnected Microgrids: Model of interconnected mg

 \subsubsection{Renewable energy sources}

-\ac{res} like photovoltaic plants or wind turbines are assumed to be the predominate energy providers in the \acp{mg}.
-The power from these units is uncertain as their availability depends on intermittent weather conditions, e.g., solar irradiation or wind speed.
-At time instance $k\in\N$, the available power from \ac{res} is denoted by $w_{j, r}(k)$.
-The actual power infeed of a renewable unit $p_{j, r}(k)$ is limited by the available power $w_{j, r}(k)$ and the maximum power, $\overline{p}_{j, r}\in\R_{\geq 0}$, i.e.,
+\ac{res} like photovoltaic generators or wind turbines are assumed to be the predominant energy providers in the \acp{mg}.
+The power from these units is uncertain as their availability depends on intermittent weather conditions.
+At time instant $k\in\N^0$, the available power of unit ${i \in R_j}$ is denoted $w_{j, i}\ok$.
+The power infeed $p_{j, i}\ok$ of this unit is limited by the available power $w_{j, i}\ok$, which, in turn, is bounded by the rated power $\overline{p}_{j, i}\in\R_{\geq 0}$, i.e.,